mayurirathod40310-art/PugArch-10-Day-Training/day-04/README.md

 ## Evaluation

-The Logistic Regression model was evaluated using:
+The models were evaluated using classification metrics including:

+* Accuracy
+* Precision
+* Recall
-* Classification Report
+* F1 Score
 * Confusion Matrix

-The model achieved approximately **90% accuracy** on the test set.
+Regression error metrics covered in the training evaluation include:

+* MAE
+* MSE
+* RMSE

+The classification results were used to compare the performance of the trained models on the test dataset.

 ## Prediction